-Doesn’t it seem like every time you’ve figured out your baby’s sleep needs and what works for them, something changes?
-What’s worse is that whether or not things have finally settled back down from the 4 month sleep regression, the 9 month sleep regression is right around the corner.
+Doesn’t it seem like every time you’ve figured out your baby’s sleep habits, something changes?
+For example, when things finally settle down from the 4 month sleep regression, suddenly the 9 month sleep regression is right around the corner.
 So, let’s talk about why your baby goes through this 9 month sleep regression and some tips and tricks for surviving it!

 Special Thanks to our #RookieMomSquad’s Sleep Mama, Ashlee Denny, a certified pediatric sleep consultant from Sleep Wise Consulting for sharing this article on sleep regression at 9 months.

-First things first, is there a 9 month sleep regression?
+First thing is first, is there a 9 month sleep regression?
 We give a lot of power to the word “regression” and I would like to take that away now.
 Like right now!

 You need to know and believe that you, as the parent, have the ability to shorten these periods of interrupted sleep and even help your baby cruise through them.
 We can still refer to these times as regressions for sake of a commonly accepted label but we should not fear them!